-The nurse's primary commitment is to the patient, whether an individual, family, group, or community.
-The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the patient.
-The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care.
-The nurse owes the same duties to self as to others,

-5. The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth.

-6. The nurse participates in establishing, maintaining, and improving health care environments and conditions of employment conducive to the provision of quality health care and consistent with the values of the profession through individual and collective action.

-7. The nurse participates in the advancement of the profession through contributions to practice, education, administration, and knowledge development.

-8. The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs.

-9. The profession of nursing, as represented by associations and their members, is responsible for articulating nursing values, for maintaining the integrity of the profession and its practice, and for shaping social policy.
+- 2. The nurse's primary commitment is to the patient, whether an individual, family, group, or community. - 3.
+The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the patient. - 4.
+The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care. - 5.
+The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth. - 6.
+The nurse participates in establishing, maintaining, and improving health care environments and conditions of employment conducive to the provision of quality health care and consistent with the values of the profession through individual and collective action. - 7.
+The nurse participates in the advancement of the profession through contributions to practice, education, administration, and knowledge development. - 8.
+The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs. - 9.
+The profession of nursing, as represented by associations and their members, is responsible for articulating nursing values, for maintaining the integrity of the profession and its practice, and for shaping social policy.